OpenEvalProject/evals/manuscripts/elife-19804/v2/manuscript.md

 ## Results

-## Hamp expression and regulation in the heart
+### Hamp expression and regulation in the heart

-Hamp mRNA levels were approximately 30 fold lower in the adult mouse heart than in the liver (
+Hamp mRNA levels were approximately 30 fold lower in the adult mouse heart than in the liver (Figure 1A).
+Next, we examined the regulation of cardiac Hamp mRNA and HAMP protein in response to dietary iron manipulation, having first established that this dietary manipulation altered cardiac and liver iron levels (Figure 1—figure supplement 1).
+In both tissues, Hamp mRNA levels were decreased by the iron-deficient diet (Fe 2–5 ppm) and increased by the iron-loaded diet (Fe 5000 ppm) (Figure 1A).
+At the protein level, while changes in hepatic HAMP protein mirrored changes in its mRNA levels, cardiac HAMP protein was increased by the iron-deficient diet and unaffected by the iron-loaded diet (Figure 1B).

 ![Figure 1.](https://cdn.elifesciences.org/articles/19804/elife-19804-fig1-v2.jpg)

 **Figure 1.:** (A) Relative Hamp mRNA expression in heart and liver of adult C57BL/6 mice, under control conditions and after provision of low or high iron diets. *p=0.047, 0.001 respectively relative to control hearts, †p = 0.006, 0.019 respectively relative to control livers.
 (B) Corresponding immunohistochemical staining for HAMP in heart and liver.
 (C) Relative Hamp mRNA expression in primary adult mouse cardiomyocytes cultured under control conditions or in presence of FAC or DFO. *p=0.023, 0.001 and 0.014 respectively relative to control. †p = 0.024, 0.037, 0.016 and 0.037 respectively relative to control at the same timepoint.
 (D) Corresponding HAMP protein levels in supernatants of primary cardiomyocytes.
 DFO treatment was carried alone (DFO) or presence of Furin inhibitor (DFO+CMK). *p=0.002, 0.020, 0.028, 0.014, 0.015 respectively relative to control at the same timepoint.
-(E) Relative Hamp expression in heart and liver of 3 month old Hamp and fl/flHamp mice. *p=0.018 relative to cardiac fl/fl;Myh6.Cre+Hamp in Hamp controls. (fl/flF) Corresponding immunohistochemical staining for HAMP in heart and liver.
+(E) Relative Hamp expression in heart and liver of 3 month old Hampfl/fl and Hampfl/fl;Myh6.Cre+ mice. *p=0.018 relative to cardiac Hamp in Hampfl/fl controls.
+(F) Corresponding immunohistochemical staining for HAMP in heart and liver.
 All values are plotted as mean ± SEM.
-Scale bar = 20 µm. n = 3 per group unless otherwise stated.DOI: http://dx.doi.org/10.7554/eLife.19804.003
+Scale bar = 20 µm. n = 3 per group unless otherwise stated.

 ![Figure 1—figure supplement 1.](https://cdn.elifesciences.org/articles/19804/elife-19804-fig1-figsupp1-v2.jpg)

 **Figure 1—figure supplement 1.:** Total elemental iron levels in heart and liver of C57BL/6 mice, under control conditions and after provision of low (Fe 5 ppm) or high iron (Fe 5000 ppm) diets from weaning for six weeks. *p=0.037 and 0.033 respectively relative to control heart, †p = 0.010 and 0.005 relative to control liver. n = 3.
-Data are represented as mean ± SEM.DOI: http://dx.doi.org/10.7554/eLife.19804.004
+Data are represented as mean ± SEM.

 ![Figure 1—figure supplement 2.](https://cdn.elifesciences.org/articles/19804/elife-19804-fig1-figsupp2-v2.jpg)

 **Figure 1—figure supplement 2.:** (A) Relative Furin mRNA in primary adult mouse cardiomyocytes under control conditions and following treatment with DFO or FAC. *p=0.004, 0.001 and 0.001 respectively relative to control at the respective timepoint.
 (B) Relative Furin mRNA in hearts of mice provided control diet or iron-deficient diet (2–5 ppm) or iron-loaded diet (5000 ppm) from weaning for six weeks. *p=0.015 relative to control diet. n = 3.
-Data are plotted as mean ± SEM.DOI: http://dx.doi.org/10.7554/eLife.19804.005
+Data are plotted as mean ± SEM.

 ![Figure 1—figure supplement 3.](https://cdn.elifesciences.org/articles/19804/elife-19804-fig1-figsupp3-v2.jpg)

-**Figure 1—figure supplement 3.:** Hamp mRNA expression in cardiomyocytes following treatment with Furin inhibitor CMK.Relative Hamp mRNA expression in primary adult mouse cardiomyocytes under control conditions and following treatment with DFO or FAC, in presence or absence of Furin inhibitor CMK. n = 3.
-Data are plotted as mean ± SEM.DOI: http://dx.doi.org/10.7554/eLife.19804.006
+**Figure 1—figure supplement 3.:** Relative Hamp mRNA expression in primary adult mouse cardiomyocytes under control conditions and following treatment with DFO or FAC, in presence or absence of Furin inhibitor CMK. n = 3.
+Data are plotted as mean ± SEM.

 ![Figure 1—figure supplement 4.](https://cdn.elifesciences.org/articles/19804/elife-19804-fig1-figsupp4-v2.jpg)

-**Figure 1—figure supplement 4.:** HAMP protein was measured by ELISA in supernatants of primary adult cardiomyocytes, derived from Hamp  or fl/flHamp  mice and cultured under control conditions or in presence of FAC or DFO. n = 3.
-Data are plotted as mean ± SEM.fl/fl;Myh6.Cre+DOI: http://dx.doi.org/10.7554/eLife.19804.007
+**Figure 1—figure supplement 4.:** HAMP protein was measured by ELISA in supernatants of primary adult cardiomyocytes, derived from Hamp fl/fl or Hamp fl/fl;Myh6.Cre+ mice and cultured under control conditions or in presence of FAC or DFO. n = 3.
+Data are plotted as mean ± SEM.

 ![Figure 1—figure supplement 5.](https://cdn.elifesciences.org/articles/19804/elife-19804-fig1-figsupp5-v2.jpg)

 **Figure 1—figure supplement 5.:** (A) Staining with HAMP antibody (Abcam ab30760) in liver and heart of C57BL/6 mice is completely abrogated by co-incubation with hepcidin-25 blocking peptide (Abcam ab31875).
 Scale bar = 20 µm.
-(B) Loss of HAMP staining in Hamp;fl/fl;Myh6.Cre+ hearts (Figure 1F) is consistent with the antibody detecting HAMP1 and not HAMP2, because Hamp2 mRNA expression is not altered in Hamp mice relative to fl/fl;Myh6.Cre+Hamp controls, either with control diet or iron-deficient diet (six weeks from weaning). *p=0.007 and 0.047 relative to fl/flHamp control under respective diet. n = 3 per group.
+(B) Loss of HAMP staining in Hampfl/fl;;Myh6.Cre+ hearts (Figure 1F) is consistent with the antibody detecting HAMP1 and not HAMP2, because Hamp2 mRNA expression is not altered in Hampfl/fl;Myh6.Cre+ mice relative to Hampfl/fl controls, either with control diet or iron-deficient diet (six weeks from weaning). *p=0.007 and 0.047 relative to Hampfl/fl control under respective diet. n = 3 per group.
 Values are plotted as mean ± SEM.
-N.S=not significant.fl/flDOI: http://dx.doi.org/10.7554/eLife.19804.008
+N.S=not significant.

 ![Figure 1—figure supplement 6.](https://cdn.elifesciences.org/articles/19804/elife-19804-fig1-figsupp6-v2.jpg)

 **Figure 1—figure supplement 6.:** HAMP standard from mouse hepcidin ELISA (E91979Mu, Uscn) was diluted either in the kit’s own standard diluent, or in unconditioned growth medium alone, or containing 100 µmol/L DFO or 500 µmol/L FAC.
-ELISA was performed as per manufacturer’s instructions.DOI: http://dx.doi.org/10.7554/eLife.19804.009
+ELISA was performed as per manufacturer’s instructions.

 To explore further the regulation of cardiac hepcidin by iron, we isolated primary adult cardiomyocytes from mice, then carried out a timecourse treatment with the iron chelator desferroxamine DFO, or with ferric citrate FAC.
 Under control conditions, Hamp mRNA was upregulated following addition of fresh cardiomyocyte culture medium (cardiomyocytes are cultured for 2 hr in serum-free medium prior to this).
 Relative to control cardiomyocytes at the respective timepoint, Hamp mRNA was increased by FAC from 4 hr of treatment, and decreased by DFO at 4, 8 and 16 hr of treatment (Figure 1C).
 HAMP protein, measured by ELISA in supernatants was also increased following addition of fresh medium.
 Relative to control cardiomyocytes at the respective timepoint, HAMP protein in supernatants was increased by DFO as early as 2 hr, but remained unchanged by FAC at all timepoints (Figure 1D).
 Thus, the direction of response of the Hamp mRNA and HAMP protein to iron levels in vitro mirrored the responses seen in vivo.